francesco-losciale/pact-contract-testing-example/README.md

 Tools such as [dredd](https://github.com/apiaryio/dredd) or [prism](https://github.com/stoplightio/prism)
 can help to do this manually.

-If CI is the case, the ideal would be to build some automated test as part of the pipeline so that any breaking changes would be caught immediately.
-This is the main intent behind [PACT](https://docs.pact.io/) project.
+If both Producer Team and Consumer Team have a CI pipeline, the ideal would be to build some automated test as part of the workflow so that any breaking changes would be caught immediately.
+This is the intent behind [PACT](https://docs.pact.io/) project.

 Briefly, this is the usual workflow: